 Drug Discovery & Development

-The objective of the Master of Business & Science with a concentration in Pharmaceutical Development is to provide broad-based training for students in the areas of Drug Development, Regulatory Affairs, and Clinical Trials Management and Drug Discovery.
+The objective of the Master of Business & Science with a concentration in Drug Discovery & Development (Pharmaceutical Development) is to provide broad-based training for students in the areas of Drug Development, Regulatory Affairs, and Clinical Trials Management and Drug Discovery.
 Students will learn about the pharmaceutical development process and acquire analytical and communication skills suitable for managerial and staff positions in laboratory and clinical research, clinical trials, contract research organizations, federal regulatory agencies – such as the FDA - and pharmaceutical marketing.

 If you are interested in a Hybrid/Online option, please visit our Drug Discovery & Development (Online/Hybrid) website.